 Individual therapy: Individual counseling sessions are held on an as-needed basis and designed to provide patients with time to meet privately with a therapist in order to address any problems they are facing.

 Family therapy: Family counseling sessions are held on an as-needed basis, except for patients in our adolescent unit who are provided with family sessions at least once per week.
 These sessions are a time to engage the entire family in their loved one’s treatment.
-Additionally, time is set aside for family visitation seven days a week for our adolescent and geriatric patients and five days a week for patients on all other units.

 Group therapy: Group therapy is the main treatment method used at Seven Hills.
 All patients participate in at least two to three groups daily.
 Topics of discussion may include coping skills, stress management, effectively expressing emotions, and communication and life skills.
 For patients who are struggling with chemical dependency concerns, there are also groups aimed at providing education surrounding addictive behaviors.